Sotogrande - Costa

 Sotogrande Costa is generally flat and consists of gently curving avenues lined with very tall mature palm trees.

-Like most of Sotogrande, sub-areas of Sotogrande Costa are not officially defined.
+Like most of the Sotogrande development, the areas of Sotogrande Costa are not officially defined.
 Names of housing complexes and landmarks are used as delineations, for example: